vos/dayzlogger/README.md

 Just extract the ZIP file anywhere on your local hard drive.

 ### Config file
-Many options and default behavious can be changed with the provided config file (default name config.cfg).
+Many options and default behaviours can be changed with the provided config file (default name config.cfg).
 All options have default values, for more information take a look at the provided config.cfg as an example.

 ## Startup and command line arguments